The Loss You Don’t Notice Right Away

 Ask Your Dentist About Tooth Loss

 If you experience tooth loss or want to learn how you can avoid it, speak with your dentist about your risks of it during your next visit.
 To learn more, schedule a consultation with your dentist by calling Dr. Newman’s office in Tucson, AZ, today at 520-296-5439.
-We’re conveniently located inside the Colonial Verde Dental building, and proudly welcome the residents of all surrounding communities.
+We’re conveniently located inside the Grant Road Professional Plaza, and proudly welcome the residents of all surrounding communities.